I will show you different methods on how to block noise from neighbors yard.

 On How to Block Noise from Neighbors Yard

-All the above tips on how to block noise from neighbors yard have proven effective.
+All the above tips on how to block low and high freq noise from neighbors yard have proven effective.

 Choose whichever method you think will deliver the results you are looking for.